Queen Mette-Marit of Norway

-Early life, education, and early career
+Mette-Marit (born Mette-Marit Tjessem Høiby; (Note: /no/) 19 August 1973) is Queen of Norway as the wife of King Haakon VIII.

-Mette-Marit Tjessem Høiby was born a commoner in Kristiansand in the southern part of Norway.
-She is the daughter of Sven O. Høiby, a former small-scale advertiser and journalist, and Marit Tjessem, a former bank clerk.
-Her father was also a convicted felon who had twice been convicted of violence.
-Her parents divorced, and her father later married professional stripper Renate Barsgård.
-She has a sister and two older brothers, including Per Høiby.
-Trond Berntsen, her step-brother by her mother's 1994 marriage to Rolf Berntsen, died in the 2011 Norway attacks.
-Most of her ancestors were cotters and small farmers.
+The couple have two children, Crown Princess Ingrid Alexandra and Prince Sverre Magnus.
+Mette‑Marit also has an older son, Marius Borg Høiby.
+Mette-Marit's tenure as crown princess was marked by controversies related to past relationships, her friendship with convicted sex offender Jeffrey Epstein, and her older son's rape conviction in a lower court.
+She was diagnosed with pulmonary fibrosis in 2018 and underwent a lung transplant in 2026.

-After starting at Oddernes upper secondary school in Kristiansand, Mette-Marit spent six months at Wangaratta High School located in North East Victoria in Australia as an exchange student with the exchange organisation, Youth For Understanding.
-Later, she attended Kristiansand Cathedral School, where she passed her final examinations in 1994.
-She then spent several months working for the Norwegian-British Chamber of Commerce at Norway House in Cockspur Street, London.
+Early life, education, and early adulthood

-As a part-time student, Mette-Marit took six years--longer than usual--to complete her high school education.
-She went on to take preparatory college courses at Agder College and worked on and off as a waitress at the restaurant Café Engebret in Oslo.
+Mette-Marit Tjessem Høiby was born on 19 August 1973 in Kristiansand, Norway, the daughter of Sven O. Høiby, who had worked as a small‑scale advertiser and as a journalist for a local newspaper, and Marit Tjessem, a bank clerk.
+Her parents later divorced, and both subsequently remarried.
+She has two older brothers and one sister.
+Trond Berntsen, Mette-Marit's stepbrother from her mother's 1994 marriage to Rolf Berntsen, was killed in the 2011 Norway attacks.

-Mette-Marit has taken several university-level courses.
-During 2002 and 2003, the Crown Princess attended lectures in development studies at the School of Oriental and African Studies at the University of London.
-In 2012, she obtained a master's degree in executive management.
+Mette-Marit first began her upper secondary education at Oddernes Upper Secondary School in Kristiansand.
+She spent six months as an exchange student at Wangaratta High School in Victoria, Australia, through the organisation Youth For Understanding.
+She then completed her studies at Kristiansand Cathedral School in 1994.
+As a part‑time student, Mette-Marit took six years to complete her secondary education.
+She subsequently undertook preparatory courses at Agder College and worked as a waitress at Café Engebret in Oslo.
+Mette-Marit has taken a number of university‑level courses.
+In 2002 and 2003, she audited lectures in development studies at SOAS University of London, although this did not result in a degree.
+In 2012, she completed a master's degree in executive management at BI Norwegian Business School.